How to Build an App with Flutter – Part 2. Project Setup

 Setting up your first Flutter project – wrap up

 And with that, we conclude the setup for our Flutter application.
 I hope our Flutter tutorial for beginners will help you in getting started with your Flutter mobile app development.
-What’s more, we prepared also a Roadmap that can be useful in your Flutter development journey:

 Now you can go to the next part of this series which is about creating home screen in your first Flutter app.
 Good luck!